 The new costs that come with the current tariff regime compromise the competitiveness of many Stanley Black & Decker U.S. manufacturing operations, and harm Stanley Black & Decker’s ability to grow, manufacture and create more jobs in the U.S.

 For the sake of our workers and planned expansion and investment in the U.S. market, we urge the U.S. government to provide relief to U.S. manufacturers.
 This relief could include:

-- A reduction, postponement or abatement of current tariffs while negotiations with China are ongoing or while an exclusion application is pending.
+- A reduction, postponement or abatement of current tariffs while negotiations with China are ongoing.